Reithaoa/SafeGuard/README.md

 - Nasiphi Ndlala

 ## **Disclaimer**
-This repository contains a generalized version of the original project.
+This repository contains a generalized version of the original project that is in a private repository.
 Sensetive details have been omitted for privacy.

 ## **Contact**
 For inquiries or more information about the project, please contact: